jhochwald/PSNLog/docs/Write-NLogOutput.md

 schema: 2.0.0
 ---

-# Write-NLogVerbose
+# Write-NLogOutput

 ## SYNOPSIS
-Writes a message on 'Debug' log level and to the Verbose Message stream.
+Writes a message on 'Info' log level and to the Output.

 ## SYNTAX

 ```
-Write-NLogVerbose [-Message] <String> [<CommonParameters>]
+Write-NLogOutput [-InputObject] <String> [-NoEnumerate] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Writes a message on 'Debug' log level and to the Verbose Message stream.
+Writes a message on 'Info' log level and to the Output.
-Can be used to override the native Write-Verbose CmdLet.
+Can be used to override the native Write-Host CmdLet.

 ## EXAMPLES